I'm pleased to announce an awesome show at Big Orange, this Thursday evening.

 The world moves fast, far too fast.
 This was all shot on super8 film.
 The locations range from Hampstead Heath in North London to the outskirts of Baltimore, Maryland.

-This is about the most vulnerable I can get.
+NEW YORK LOVE This is about the most vulnerable I can get.
 The video shows New York from high above and then down on the ground, amidst the largest single-day snowfall in New York's recorded history.
 Again, all super8 film.
 The poor resolution does no justice to the video, but, alas, this will have to do for now.